HaroldTang/CannyEdgeOperator/README.md

 finish prewitt and non-maxima part

 2018-11-08
-finish P-tile thresholding and output part.
+finish P-tile thresholding and output part.(Have trouble on same name error)

+2018-11-09
+Finished all codes and refactor some code formats.